Photo: Bella Bridesmaids Kansas City | Sarah Storr

 What Is Cocktail Attire?

-The most formal events usually call for white tie or black tie (think tuxedos with bow ties and floor-length gowns).
-But many couples opt for the cocktail attire dress code instead:
+The most formal events usually have white tie or black tie dress codes (think tuxedos with bow ties and floor-length gowns).

-Dressy, elegant, and chic without being too over the top.
+Dressy, elegant, and chic without the need to wear a dramatic, full-length evening gown.

 Here’s the bottom line:

-If you receive a wedding invitation that says “cocktail attire,” you’ll want to look amazing.
-That also means looking well-put-together and presenting yourself with elegance and class.
+If you receive a wedding invitation that says “cocktail attire,” you’ll want to look well-put-together.
+Present yourself with elegance and class.

 Cocktail Attire: No Need for a Long Dress or Tux

-The cocktail dress code gets its name from the cocktail dress, typically a knee-length dress that hits just above or below the knee.
-But by today’s standards, cocktail attire is open for lots of variations!
+The cocktail dress code derives its name from the cocktail dress, typically knee-length and hitting just above or below the knee.
+But by today’s standards, cocktail attire is open to many variations!

-When it comes to dresses, there’s no need to wear a red carpet-ready maxi dress.
+There’s no need to wear a red carpet-ready floor-length dress.

 Instead, opt for a: